Structural Omission — Definition

 Structural Omission Definition

-This glossary defines the key terms used across the Structural Omission and Post-Certainty frameworks, providing clear reference points for curators, critics, and researchers.
+This glossary defines key terms used across the Structural Omission and Post-Certainty frameworks.
+Short reference points for curators, critics, and researchers.

-A framework in contemporary realist painting originated by Deborah Scott.
+A framework in contemporary realist and representational painting originated by Deborah Scott.

 Three Principles